The Intake

 Using a certified EHR system benefits your medical practice in many ways.
 For example, it:

-- Improves care coordination.
-By promoting interoperability, certified EHRs let you exchange data with other providers and entities.
-They also store data in a structured format.
-This means you can easily retrieve and transfer patient information to a variety of entities (e.g., immunization registries, public health agencies, and cancer registries).
-You can also coordinate care among different providers and hospitals.
+• Improves care coordination.
+By promoting interoperability, certified EHRs let you exchange patient data with other providers and entities in a structured format.
+Entities can include hospitals, immunization registries, public health agencies, and cancer registries.

-- Increases productivity and workflow efficiency.
-Certified EHRs include e-prescribing, care plan templates, electronic patient care summary delivery, and more — all of which save time and reduce burnout.
+• Increases productivity and workflow efficiency.
+Certified EHRs include e-prescribing, care plan templates, electronic patient care summary delivery, and additional helpful functionality — all of which save time and reduce burnout.

 Meaningful use of certified EHR technology